elmenelek/archivebot/README.md

 The bot reads its token from a `.env` file, which keeps it out of the actual code so you never accidentally share it.

-1. In the project folder, find the file called `.env.example` and make a copy of it named `.env`.
+1. In the project folder, find the file called `.env`.
 2. Open `.env` in any text editor and paste your token in, like this:

 ```